root-foundation/root/README.md

 2. *network* tokens are for collectives (nations tokens (e.g., "USAToken"), NetworkToken, etc.).
 3. *expression* tokens are for individual ideas or expressions (e..g, companies).

-[^rootcoin]: Eventually, rootnet will have its own currency.
+[^rootcoin]: Eventually, RootNet will have its own currency.
 Starting with USDC will eliminate unnecessary volatility.

 ### Ledger